IvanDuran02/amazona-clone/README.md

 - Created a ProductSchema for products to be stored in mongoDB
 - Seeded database with product data instead of using a static data.js file.
 - moved all routes in server.js into a routes directory

+# Version 1.16

+- Insalled bcryptjs to encrypt passwords
+- Made sample User data and seeded in mongoDB